nowsecure/nowsecure-action/docs/getting-started.md

 ## Basic Configuration

+> Note: The NowSecure action is dependent upon the results of the NowSecure assessment.
+If the assessment fails, the action will also fail.

 ### For a New Workflow

 For the easiest setup, see the [example annotated workflow](../.github/workflows/basic-example.yml) in this repository's `./github/workflows/` directory.